rcapell/HYPEtools/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There is one NOTE that is only found on Windows (Server 2022, R-devel 64-bit):
+There is one NOTE:

 ```
-* checking for detritus in the temp directory ...
-NOTE
+* checking CRAN incoming feasibility ...
+[27s] NOTE
-Found the following files/directories:
-  'lastMiKTeXException'
+Maintainer: 'Rene Capell <hypetools.rene@smhi.se>'

+New maintainer:
+  Rene Capell <hypetools.rene@smhi.se>
+Old maintainer(s):
+  Rene Capell <rene.capell@smhi.se>
 ```
-As noted in [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this could be due to a bug/crash in MiKTeX and can likely be ignored.
+As explained in my email to CRAN, I needed to transfer the R package to a new email address.

 ## Downstream dependencies
 There are currently no downstream dependencies for HYPEtools.